What is Asthma?

 Asthma is a chronic condition of the bronchioles, or small airways, inside the lungs.
 Airways are passages through which air flows, providing oxygen - an essential ingredient in maintaining life in the body.
 Since we need oxygen to live, a lack of it can be very distressing and even dangerous.
-This section is designed to provide you with some knowledge on asthma.
-You will find more detailed knowledge on specific topics elsewhere on the website.
-A range of printed pamphlets is also available from Asthma New Zealand – The Lung Association and its affiliates.

 What happens in the lungs?